parkermmr/EGB242/EGB242_A2_Report_G98.md

 Discuss the limitations of the Dirac Delta in practical applications and why signals like chirp can be better.
 Use logic and reasoning as a basis and pull on references if needed.

 ### 1.4 Noise Reduction Application
+Analysis of Noise Levels in Frequency Domain Post-Processing

+Graph 1: Frequency Domain at 8260 Hz
+Observations: This graph shows peaks at specific frequencies, which indicate noise.
+Despite the noise peaks, the overall spectrum is relatively smooth.
+The noise level is lower than in Graph 5 but higher than in the others.

+Graph 3: Frequency Domain at 40260 Hz
+Observations: This graph displays minimal noise with some small peaks scattered throughout.
+It shows better noise reduction compared to Graphs 1 and 5.

+Graph 2: Frequency Domain at 24240 Hz
+Observations: This graph contains extremely minimal noise, with only tiny peaks visible.
+It is cleaner than Graphs 1, 3, and 5, indicating effective noise reduction.

+Graph 4: Frequency Domain at 56100 Hz
+Observations: This graph demonstrates the most effective noise reduction, with barely any visible noise peaks.
+The significant improvement in signal clarity makes it the smoothest and least noisy overall.

+Graph 5: Frequency Domain at 72080 Hz
+Observations: This graph exhibits the most noise among the analyzed graphs.
+Noticeable noise peaks are present, indicating higher levels of residual noise.

+Compressed Cleaned Audio at 8260 Hz
+Observations:

+Time Domain: The cleaned audio signal at 8260 Hz shows a noticeable reduction in noise.
+However, there are still some residual noise peaks, which may slightly impact the overall clarity.

+Overall Quality: While the noise is reduced, the signal is not as clean as those at higher frequencies.
+Additional filtering might be required for further improvement.

+Compressed Cleaned Audio at 24240 Hz
+Observations:

+Time Domain: The cleaned audio at 24240 Hz is significantly clearer.
+The extremely minimal noise peaks are barely noticeable, resulting in a much cleaner signal.

+Overall Quality: This frequency demonstrates effective noise reduction, making the audio sound cleaner and more refined.

+Compressed Cleaned Audio at 40260 Hz
+Observations:

+Time Domain: The cleaned audio at 40260 Hz displays minimal noise with small peaks scattered throughout.
+This indicates a successful noise reduction process.

+Overall Quality: The audio quality is relatively clean, but not as pristine as the 24240 Hz or 56100 Hz signals.
+Minor fine-tuning may enhance clarity further.

+Compressed Cleaned Audio at 56100 Hz
+Observations:

+Time Domain: The cleaned audio at 56100 Hz is impressively smooth with very minimal residual noise, making it the cleanest signal overall.

+Overall Quality: This frequency demonstrates the most effective noise reduction, resulting in high-quality, clear audio.
+The signal is highly refined and free from noticeable noise peaks.

+Compressed Cleaned Audio at 72080 Hz
+Observations:

+Time Domain: The cleaned audio at 72080 Hz shows some residual noise peaks, making it noisier compared to the others.

+Overall Quality: While there is noticeable noise reduction, the signal quality is not as high as the others, particularly the 56100 Hz signal.

 #### Objective
 Apply the modeled channel distortion for noise reduction.